 Finding a job is getting harder and harder.
-Finding a job that caters to your specific field, that pays what you need, and allows you to make a career out of what you do, often seems near impossible.
+Finding a job that caters to your specific field, which pays what you need and allows you to make a career out of what you do, often seems near impossible.

 But first, you need to know why you’re not finding the right fit for the position!
 You need to know what the people you’re advertising to are looking for.

 There’s a lot of applicants ready for hire out there.
 Newly trained and qualified in all kinds of sectors, ready to get snapped up by a job that’s worthy of their talents.
 Could you be that business?
 Well, let’s think about it, with the points below.

 It’s the crux of the problem, at heart.
 People want to be paid a rate they know they’re worthy of; a rate that allows them to pay the bills and buy groceries week after week without breaking the bank.
 And when a company has a good wage to offer, with an otherwise already satisfied payroll, they can expect a good response from the people in the applicant pool!